 In a computer, all the programs are stored on a hard disk drive.
 Whenever you access any program, it is temporarily stored in the memory called RAM(random access memory) so that the CPU accesses this software quickly.
-Apart from RAM, there are different types of memory that have their own roles in computing.
+Apart from RAM, different types of memory have their own roles in computing.
 Let’s explore different types of memory and their functionality.

 - Permanent memory